Skip to content

 public:${PIVPN_PORT}/tcp -> local:${PIVPN_PORT}/tcp

-# Caddy (handling all the websites)
+# Caddy (handling all the websites and API's)

 public:443/tcp -> local:443/tcp